 If you become disabled or die, your student loan goes away.
 It’s typically forgiven or cast away.
 If you become disabled or pass away, then your mortgage is obviously there.
 That leaves us with the business debt.
 The business debt when he acquired this particular practice, he took out a huge note, and the bank encumbered the practice, and now he’s trying to knock out the debt.

-We looked at all things.
-We looked at the interest.
-We looked at the student loan, and the interest on the business note was almost the same.
+We examined his situation, taking into account all the interest rates.
+We looked at the student loan, and the interest rate on the business note was almost the same.
 The mortgage was significantly lower.
-We knew he wasn’t going to live in his house for many more years before they changed things with the kids.
+We determined he didn’t intend to continue living in the home he had for too many more years since things were about to change with the kids.

 After careful consideration, we employed the Strategic Debt Reduction method.
 What we elected to do was to pay off the business debt first.
 The reason why now it wasn’t just a shot in the dark.
 We ran data out and looked at all the significant scenarios and how it would affect his net worth.
-This client is a particular profession that has a little bit higher than normal disability rate come into play.
+This client is in a particular profession that has a little bit higher than normal disability rate come into play.
 So, in the event that he becomes disabled, we don’t really want to attack the student loan because they’ll go away.
 We know that he’s likely going to sell his house or do something different with it in the next couple of years.
 But his business debt, if he becomes disabled, his spouse or future associate would be forced to try to find a buyer for this business.
-So we want to hammer out the debt on the practice note.
+So we want to chip away at the debt on the practice note.